mkarpicki/android-location-scanner/README.md

 To be able to run application, modify (or create) local.properties file and add variables.

 Pair of variables used for REST API where app will POST found BT devices.
-`bt.storage.headers.authorization=...` - value for x-api-key Header sent with request
+`bt.storage.headers.authorization=...` - value for Authorization Header sent with request
 `bt.storage.url=...` - REST API endpoint which will expose POST method to consume devices

 Pair of variables used for REST API where app will POST found WIFI networks.
-`wifi.storage.headers.authorization=...` - value for x-api-key Header sent with request
+`wifi.storage.headers.authorization=...` - value for Authorization Header sent with request
 `wifi.storage.url=...` - REST API endpoint which will expose POST method to consume networks

 Pair of variables used for REST API which app can fetch list of devices to ignore when scanning